lilyxia99/leilei-quartz/content/Learning Notes/reading-notes/Hold it against me-difficulty and emotion in contemporary art.md

 The author missed a performance of

-Howells's work is about intimacy and care-taking while the fact that the author was late and still seek that care and forgiveness, is not to make Howell feel better, but **to make the author feel better**.
+Adrian Howells's work is about intimacy and care-taking while the fact that the author was late and still seek that care and forgiveness, is not to make Howell feel better, but **to make the author feel better**.
 It also becomes part of the work of "Held"

 critic could be very biased.